perladvent/perldotcom/content/legacy/_pub_2003_10_31_openguides.md

 It didn't take long before we started bumping our heads against the limitations of the `usemod` software.
 Even leaving aside its tendency to clamp down on its (custom-format) flat-file database and refuse anyone edit access, I found myself writing umpteen screenscrapers to do simple things like find a nice pub in Soho.
 I hate screenscraping, but I love my beer.

 We tried to patch and amend `usemod`.
 We tried very hard.
 Ivor Williams, in particular, spent a lot of time in its guts.
 I decided in the end that writing software should only hurt some of the time, and after several beers one night, made a pact with Chris Ball that grubstreet's software would be rewritten in Real Perl.
-Chris held me to it, and a CPAN-friendly wiki toolkit — [CGI::Wiki](http://search.cpan.org/~kake/CGI-Wiki/) — resulted.
-Once we had that to build on, we started on the CGI script that eventually turned into [the OpenGuides distribution](http://search.cpan.org/~kake/OpenGuides/).
+Chris held me to it, and a CPAN-friendly wiki toolkit — [CGI::Wiki]({{<mcpan "CGI::Wiki" >}}) — resulted.
+Once we had that to build on, we started on the CGI script that eventually turned into [OpenGuides]({{<mcpan "OpenGuides" >}}).

 ### What It Says on the Tin